 Course goals and objectives are prescribed by full-time faculty.
 They develop master syllabi for all courses and recommend textbooks to be used.
-The Vice President for CCG, along with the director of each CCG location, has the responsibility of recruiting faculty and ensuring the academic programs and instruction at the locations are of the highest quality.
+The Provost, along with the Academic Operations team, has the responsibility of recruiting faculty and ensuring the academic programs and instruction at the locations are of the highest quality.
 The classrooms situated nationwide are housed in properly fitted facilities and are equipped with computers, internet access, projectors and other equipment that support academic courses and programs of study.